ajowi/ajowi.github.io/_drafts/2013-09-11-science-hackday-nairobi.md

 ![Machine Learning in Action](http://davidajowi.com/images/ml.png)

-I am still palying around with this data and hopefully in a future post I will take you through the plots and explain the behaviour of the LHC dataset.
+I am still palying around with this data and code and hopefully in a future post I will get an opportunity explain the plots and behaviour of the LHC dataset.

 A list of tools used in this project and source code can be found at [SHD Nairobi 2013 Machine Learning](https://github.com/ajowi/shdnbi2013_machinelearning) page on GitHub.